 - Concentrating on achieving long-term sustainable results.

-A difficulty in this philosophy is that as the popularity and writings it grow, so its definition is beginning to blur, and to overlap with other philosophies.
+A difficulty in this philosophy is that as the popularity and writings it grows, its definition is beginning to blur, and overlap with other philosophies.
 Given the nature of philosophy, this is inevitable.
 For example, an overlap exists with servant leadership in point 2 of Craig's list, which strongly implies a sense of service.